 Remote Collector overview

 Remote Collectors let you deploy sensors in multiple isolated locations.
-Remote Collectors must be connected to a Guardian and act as a remote interfaces, that broaden its capture capability.
+Remote Collectors must be connected to a Guardian and act as a remote interface, that broaden its capture capability.

 Remote Collectors are low-resource sensors that capture data from distributed locations and send it to Guardian(s) for further analysis.
 A Remote Collector is typically installed in isolated areas, such as windmills, or solar power fields, where it monitors multiple small sites.
 Traffic is encrypted.
 The Remote Collector firmware receives automatic updates from the connected Guardian.